Thomas Doty – Storyteller

 Storytelling Skills & Cultural Awareness

-Thomas Doty's workshops are explorations into the art of storytelling, with an emphasis on performance skills that are uniquely native and rooted in ancient cultural traditions.
+Thomas Doty's workshops and residencies are explorations into the art of storytelling, with an emphasis on performance skills that are uniquely native and rooted in ancient cultural traditions.

 Native stories have a strong sense of place.
 How they are performed strengthen ties between people and their homeland.
 Programs sometimes include treks to ancient cultural sites, including native villages, solstice and rock writing sites.